Hugo Kauder: Reception

 Many notable musicians appreciated and performed Kauder's music in pre-Anschluss (and to some extent post-World War II) Vienna.
 Conductors included Viktor Bermeiser, Siegmund Levarie, Josef Mertin, Karl Ristenpart, and Alexander Zemlinsky.
 Among string quartets were the Gottesmann Quartet, Kolbe Quartet, (Note: The Kolbe Quartet comprised four young women.
 They were led by Margarete Kolbe.)
 Rosé Quartet, and Sedlak-Winkler Quartet.
 Pianists included Adolf Baller and Friedrich Wührer.
 Various others did also, among them Alphons Jansen (cello), Ernst Paul (horn), and Alexander Wunderer (oboe).

 The Hugo Kauder Society was founded (2002) in New Haven.
 Its mission is to foster awareness and appreciation of the composer, and to provide opportunities to emerging musicians to perform (and sometimes premiere) his music.
 In 2003, the society established an international music competition in Kauder's name.
 Among the winners were the Euclid Quartet (2004) and oboist Ivan Danko (2009).

 The Euclid Quartet recorded his four string quartets for Centaur Records (Cat.
 No. 2840, released 2007).
 A Slovakia-based trio in Kauder's name recorded his 1916 trio and others' chamber music for oboe (Ivan Danko), viola (Robert Lakatos), and piano (Ladislav Fanzowitz) for Pavlik Records in 2010.
+Karen Bentley Pollick and Daniel Glover have recorded his four string sonatas, written between 1913 and 1920.